wp-plugins/random-youtube-video/readme.txt

 * 1.5 - Now you can choose the width of the displayed video and (optionally) put a link to my blog below this video
 * 1.7 - Fixed language files and patched the broken youtube thanks to roycegracie!
 Also added the option to the youtube widget were the user can add an option to enable AutoPlay or not.
 Tested in Firefox and IE!
+* 1.8 - Fixed the widget now it is more modernized which means you can add as many widgets as you want to your sidebar!
+Community suggestion!
+This has been tested in Firefox and IE and with the latest wordpress!